View our hours of operation, services, and policies during the COVID-19 pandemic at www.westsidehealth.org/coronavirus.

 Will I still need to wear a mask after I get the vaccine?

-Yes.
 Experts are still learning how the COVID-19 vaccines provide protection in real-life situations.
-For that reason, everyone should continue following CDC guidelines such as wearing a mask over your mouth and nose, washing your hands often, and staying six feet or more apart from others.
+For that reason, everyone should continue following CDC guidelines such as wearing a mask over your mouth and nose as required, washing your hands often, and staying three to six feet or more apart from others.

 How do I find out about the vaccine if I do not live in Delaware?